dscharrer/void/git/README.md

 This is a pre-commit hook that checks if there are any untracked files that are not covered by `.gitignore` and aborts the commit of any are found.

-To use it, simply copy the file to `.git/hooks/pre-commit` in the repository you want to use it for.
+To use it, simply copy (or link) the file to `.git/hooks/pre-commit` in the repository you want to use it for.

-If you ever don't want to add all untracked files right away, the script can be temporarily disabled by renaming `.git/hooks/pre-commit`.
+If you ever don't want to add all untracked files right away, you can pass the `--no-verify` option to git. (or temporarily disable the script by renaming `.git/hooks/pre-commit`)